 The progress bar provides a customizable visual that indicates the progress of a task.
-It includes features such as the ability to visualize progress in rectangle and circular shapes, determinate and indeterminate states, visualize progress in segments, customize ranges in different colors, and add animation.
+It includes features such as the ability to visualize progress in rectangle and circular shapes, determinate and indeterminate states, segments, and customized ranges in different colors.
+It also supports animation.

 Visualize the progress in different modes.

 Use the determinate mode when the progress can be estimated.

 Use the indeterminate mode when the progress cannot be estimated or is being calculated.
 It can be combined with determinate mode to let users know that the app is estimating the progress before the actual progress starts.